GreenBeandon/Gold/README.md

 An ESO addon that tracks changes in character gold amounts

 Features:
---Gold Earned and Lost
+  Gold Earned and Lost
---Original Gold
+  Original Gold
-*New Total
+  New Total
-*Total +-Change
+  Total +-Change
-*Tracks different types of transactions
+  Tracks different types of transactions

 How to?